OCA/server-tools/dead_mans_switch_client/README.rst

 is not mandatory, it's helpful for assessing a server's health.
 If you want this, you need to install ``psutil``.

-You can also have the currently online users logged, but this only works if the ``im_chat`` module is installed.
+You can also have the number of currently online users logged, but this only works if the ``bus`` module is installed and longpolling configured correctly.

 Usage
 =====